danielabar/meblog/src/markdown/pretty-sqlite-output-persistently.md

 ## Accessing the SQLite Session

 Before getting into improving SQLite’s query output, let’s quickly cover how to access a SQLite session.
-You can either use the command `sqlite3 storage/development.sqlite3` to open it directly or take advantage of the shortcut `bin/rails db`, which launches the database shell for the database configured in your `config/database.yml`.
+You can either use the command `sqlite3 storage/development.sqlite3` to open it directly, specifying the path to the database file.
+Or take advantage of the shortcut `bin/rails db`, which launches the database shell for the database configured in your `config/database.yml`.
 The `bin/rails db` command is especially useful for working with Rails apps, as it automatically points to the correct database file based on the yaml config file in the project.

 ## The Problem